 Bryan Sutton has been called the finest acoustic guitarist in America.
 He is five-time winner of the IBMA Guitarist of the Year Award and in 2007 won a Grammy award with Doc Watson for Best Instrumental.

 Bassist T. Michael Coleman played with Doc and Merle Watson for seventeen years as well as with the Seldom Scene and Chesapeake.
-He toured with Doc and David.
+He later toured with Doc and David .
 T. Michael is also an award winning videographer and film maker.

 Individually and collectively Sutton, Holt and Coleman brings new creativity to an ageless tradition.

 Sutton, Holt and Coleman are three friends who have a great love of traditional mountain music and particularly the music of Doc Watson.
 Appropriately at Merlefest 2011 David Holt, Bryan Sutton and T. Michael Coleman played a public concert for the first time together.
 “It was a good fit,” said guitarist Bryan Sutton, “We all cut our teeth on the same music.”
 Over the years, all three artists have won Grammys with the legendary Doc Watson.
-Coleman played bass with Doc in the 1970s and 80s and David Holt played with Doc as a duo from 1998 until Doc’ death.
+Coleman played bass with Doc in the 1970s and 80s and David Holt played with Doc as a duo since 1998.
 There was lots of musical common ground.

 David first worked with T. Michael Coleman in 1984 when he appeared with Doc Watson on David’s TNN series “Fire On the Mountain.”
 Says Holt, “Doc, Merle, T. Michael and I had a very similar since of driving rhythm.
 We had fun the first time we played together.
 A few years ago Doc and I decided to invite Coleman to play with them on their live shows and have been playing together ever since.